Bridal party, academics among Canadian victims of plane crash in Iran

 According to a 2016 census, around 210,000 of Canada’s 38 million inhabitants are of Iranian descent.

-Reporting by Denise Paglinawan, Anna Mehler Paperny and Moira Warburton in Toronto, David Ljunggren in Ottawa; writing by Amran Abocar; Editing by Steve Orlofsky, Bernadette Baum and Lisa Shumaker
+Reporting by Denise Paglinawan, Anna Mehler Paperny, Moira Warburton, Allison Martell in Toronto, David Ljunggren in Ottawa; writing by Amran Abocar; Editing by Lisa Shumaker